triforkamsterdam/BrightcenterSDK-iOS-2.0/README.md

 after this method is called you are able to send and retrieve results!

 ##Retrieving results
-To retrieve a result you can use the following:
+To retrieve a result you can use the following(note that your class needs to implement the ResultControllerDelegate protocol):
 ```objective-c
     BCAResultController *resultController = [BCAResultController instance];
     resultController.resultControllerDelegate = self;